sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/1LU-what_is_ecommerce.md

 # Introduction

 Imagine you have newly joined a small startup company as a developer.
-Your team has a task to build an ecommerce store for a client, TechWorld.

-Having no idea about eCommerce and its working, here we guide you from the very basic how to start this project.
-So lets get going.
+Your team has a task to build an ecommerce store for a client, TekUniverse.
+Having no idea about eCommerce and its working, here we guide you from the very basics on how to start this project.
+So lets get going!

 ## What is ecommerce?